-Your tax residence status is important, because it affects whether or not you pay tax in the UK on foreign income.
+Your tax residence status is important, because it affects whether or not you pay tax in the UK on your foreign income.

 Just because you leave the UK to work abroad temporarily, it does not mean that you are automatically not resident in the UK for tax purposes.
 Nor does it mean that you drop out of the UK tax system.

-If you are non-resident in the UK for tax purposes, your foreign employment income is probably not taxable in the UK tax, and will be correctly taxable in the foreign country only.
+If you are non-resident in the UK for tax purposes, your foreign employment income is probably not taxable in the UK, and will be correctly taxable in the foreign country only.
 You remain taxable in the UK on any income that arises here, for example, UK bank interest and UK rental income.